God (Tori Amos song): Releases

-Reception
+Critical reception

 Upon the release, Larry Flick from Billboard magazine wrote, "First single from the upcoming Under the Pink lays her distinctive soprano, which will likely continue to draw comparisons to Kate Bush, over a textured pop shuffle beat.
 Easily Amos' most radio-friendly single to date, look for initial activity at alternative and open-minded album rock radio stations.
 Given the right amount of promotional TLC, track could make the big cross into top 40 territory."
 Alan Jones from Music Week commented, "This delight from Tori's second album is fine in its original version, but is transformed into a dance track.
 The Joy's mix is minimal, CJ Bolland's is deliciously ambient, while Carl Craig wins the prize for a nervy, almost tribally percussive mix."
 In 2014 and 2023, Stereogum and The Guardian both named "God" as Amos's third-greatest song.

 Music video

 The accompanying music video for "God" directed by American photographer and film director Melodie McDaniel features Amos in a variety of religiously-themed situations, such as a scene visually comparing a tefillin used by a rabbi with a basketball player using a belt while injecting drugs.
 The video is often remembered for scenes of Amos singing in front of a lit candle, dancing with a plethora of brown rats (possibly at the Rat temple); this was commented on in an episode of the television show Beavis and Butt-head, and parodying a snake cult.